imixs/imixs-mvn-repo/README.md

 Note: The plugin configuration refers to repo server configuration in the ~.m2/settings.xml

-###Deploy Artefacts on GitHub
+###How to Deploy Artifacts on GitHub
-To deploy the projects artefacts to github simply run:
+To deploy the projects artifacts to github simply run:

 	mvn clean deploy